 After showing points on the selected surface you can select any point and move it to a new location.
 With this ability you can create such things as creases and other surface variations.
 If surface smoothness is a concern, be sure to use the surface evaluation plot available through the Verify menu or the advanced rendering features.
-See "Surface Evaluation" in chapter 29.
+See Surface Evaluation.